PieterJDSw/PieterJDSw/README.md

 **Skilled in Angular, Java, Java Spring boot,  Golang, RESTful API’s, Java EE, JPA, Jax-rs, Aws Certified, and have a very curious mind to learn anything new and interesting related to cloud, back end and distributed scalable systems.
 I also am familiar with tools such as jenkins, kafka, rabbitMq and docker**.

-Strong engineering professional with a Bachelor of Honors in  Computer Science from the North-West University, and i am currently doing my masters in deep learning with computer vision.
+Strong engineering professional with a Bachelor of Honors in  Computer Science from the North-West University, and a masters in deep learning with computer vision.